Facilities and features

 Meets on Monday evenings (6pm) in the Village Hall

-Meets Tuesday evenings in church at 7.30.
+Meets Tuesday evenings in church at 7.30, currently suspended because of illness.

 Meets Tuesday mornings in the Village Hall